bramyeon/bramyeon.github.io/_pages/about.md

 ## not-so-fun facts

 - I was a chemistry enthusiast, but everything changed when the Fire Nation attacked.
-- I am an ISTP, a mala and mint chocolate enthusiast, and I love my sugar gliders.
+- I am an ISTP, a mala and mint chocolate enthusiast, and I love my sugar gliders (thus the 🐿️ icon!).
 - My hobbies are traveling 🏰, photography 📸, cooking 🥘, singing 🎤, visiting art museums 🏛️, and binge-watching 🍿
 - As a Chinese Indonesian, I also go by Zhixiong Huang (黃智雄), but 我不會中文 🥲
 - We might have crossed paths in one of these conferences/workshops: KIISE KSC 2023, ICML 2024, SICSS-Korea 2024, AOTULE 2024, WSDM 2025,  CASA & RC Trust Summer School 2025, CIKM 2025, HCI Korea 2026, Ma+Be Conference 2026